 So when the guys at Pairing decided to build a dating app, they wanted to build something more sophisticated.
 With a UI that looks like Tinder but is much easier to scroll through, Pairing is the perfect example of a popular app that was cloned using Flutter.

 There are no targeted ads, and the app uses advanced Math to match your single friends to others who may be interested in a new relationship.
 Pairing also allows for extended search, allowing you to match with people outside your social circle.

 There is also a free chat option with potential matches and friends.

 We at SoluteLabs have been playing around with Flutter ourselves for a while now, and have built a few apps that are rapidly climbing the popularity charts.

-Traqade, for example, is an app that allows you to schedule your gym timings and schedule talks with nutritionists.
+Traqade, is a flutter app example that allows you to schedule your gym timings and schedule talks with nutritionists.

 We took the app from an idea to implementation within a short span of five months!!

 When we were compiling our list of the top apps built with Flutter, we decided that we were going to compile one of the most promising apps way down in the list, just because it just looks so damn sexy!!